Deception in Supervisory Control: Numerical Examples

 \subsection{Some Characteristics of Deceptive Policies}

-The first example demonstrates some of the characteristics of the optimal deceptive deceptive policies.
+The first example demonstrates some of the characteristics of the optimal deceptive policies.
 The environment is a $20 \times 20$ grid world given in Figure \ref{fig:example1}.
-The yellow, green, and red states have labels $y$, $g$, and $r$, respectively.
+The green and red states are denoted with sets $g$ and $r$, respectively.
 At every state, there are $4$ available actions, namely, up, down, left, and right.
 When the agent takes an action the transition happens into the target direction with probability $0.7$ and in the other directions uniformly randomly with probability $0.3$.
 If a direction is out of the grid, the transition probability of that direction is proportionally distributed to the other directions.
-At the green state there is an extra action that allows self transition with probability $1$.
+The green and red states are absorbing.
 The initial state is the top-left state.